boyleconnor/WikiBrainDocker/README.md

 # WikiBrainDocker
 # Overview
-The WikiBrainDocker is a docker image based on the wikibrain project and the CartoExtractor project that utilizes wikibrains.
-Based on a Ubuntu image, the WikiBrainDocker automatically downloads and installs all of the prerequisites for using WikiBrains and CartoExtractor.
-In order to run the docker image, one must have docker installed and configured.
-Configuration requires at least 4 GB of RAM.
+WikiBrainDocker is a docker image that automatically installs and runs CartoExtractor and WikiBrain.
+It is based on the default Ubuntu Docker image, and automatically downloads and installs all prerequisites for using WikiBrain and CartoExtractor.
+In order to run docker image, docker must be installed.

-# Setup
+# Installation
-Download and install docker through your web browser of choice.
-Go to Docker Preferences, and change the memory allocation for an image to 4 Gb from its default value.
+Download and install Docker.
+Go to Docker preferences, and under the "Advanced" tab, change the memory allocation to at least 10.0 GB.

-Download the WikiBrainDocker zip file, and unzip it to a local folder of choice.
-Make sure that you can easily access this folder path.

-Open a bash or terminal, and change your directory so that you are in the wikibraindocker folder.
+Download the WikiBrainDocker as a zip file and unzip it.
+Alternatively, you can clone it with Git.
+Open a terminal window, and change your working directory to the uncompressed WikiBrainDocker folder.

 # Running